yusbel/MicroserviceRuntimeAspNetCore/README.md

 * Microservices are bound to a subdomain transaction
 * Each microservice use a persistence object to save entities and events
 * A runtime generic host read events and dispatch them into Azure Service Bus Queue
-* Service to service communication is done via azure service bus queue
+* Service to service communication is done via Azure Service Bus Queue

 ![alt_text][concept]